stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 The ghost shook its head.

 “No, Havelock,” it said gently.
 “I've told you before.
 I went to Peter because he was my brother and I loved him, and because I was sure that he would listen to me.
 But yes, you are right in a way.
 When it was clear I wasn't going to join him willingly, Peter used his jar on me, and made me go with him.
-If I'd had Walston's amulet... but I didn't.
+If I'd had Walston's amulet… but I didn't.
 For the first time since I joined the Society, I didn't have it.
 And then I died.
 Just like Old Walston, and like father, and like everyone who wore the amulet between us.”

 “Protection from outside influence,” interjected Julia excitedly.
 “The Makara is meant to inhabit the vessel provided by the summoner, but the amulet meant it couldn't take possession even if Albert wanted it to.”